Test vectors and central L-values for GL(2): A central-value formula

 \subsection{Choice of test vector}

 To obtain an explicit $L$-value formula, we will choose $f = \prod f_v$ so that it picks out a global test vector $\phi = \otimes \phi_v$ as follows.

 First suppose $v$ is a finite place of $F$.
-We denote by $\mathfrak o_v$, $\mathfrak o_{L_v}$, $\mathfrak p_v$, and $\mathfrak \varpi_v$ what was denoted in previous sections by these symbols without the subscript $v$.
+We denote by $\mathfrak o_v$, $\mathfrak o_{L_v}$, $\mathfrak p_v$, and $\mathfrak \varpi_v$ what was denoted in previous sections by these symbols without the subscript $v$ for the local field $F_v$.
 Since we have assumed that the central character is trivial, we may work with the congruence subgroups

 We assume that at any finite $v \in S_{\mathrm{inert}}$ such that $c(\Omega_v) > 0$, we have $c(\Omega_v) \ge c(\pi_v)$.
 Recall that, if $L_v/F_v$ is split or $0 \leq c(\pi_v) \leq c(\Omega_v)$, then we can identify $G'(F_v) = G(F_v)$.